joshuablum/alfred-truetone-workflow/README.md

 Since Apple does not provide a special System Event (yet?), the toggle is being changed by GUI scripting.

+It is also possible to add a global hotkey/shortcut or notification after running the workflow (see screenshot at the bottom).

 ## Demo
 ![A GIF demoing the workflow](demo.gif)